-a) The "Restated Statement of Assets and Liabilities" as set out in ANNEXURE - I to this report, of the Company as at Year Ended on March 31, 2024, March 31, 2023 & March 31, 2022 is prepared by the Company and approved by the

-Board of Directors.
+a) The "Restated Statement of Assets and Liabilities" as set out in ANNEXURE - I to this report, of the Company as at and for the Year Ended on March 31, 2025; March 31, 2024 & March 31, 2023 is prepared by the Company and approved by the Board of Directors.
 These Restated Summary Statement of Assets and Liabilities, have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in ANNEXURE - IV to this Report.

-- b) The "Restated Statement of Profit and Loss" as set out in ANNEXURE II to this report, of the Company for Year Ended on March 31, 2024, March 31, 2023 & March 31, 2022 is prepared by the Company and approved by the Board of Directors.
-These Restated Summary Statement of Profit and Loss have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in ANNEXURE IV to this Report. - c) The "Restated Statement of Cash Flow" as set out in ANNEXURE III to this report, of the Company Year Ended on March 31, 2024, March 31, 2023 & March 31, 2022 is prepared by the Company and approved by the Board of Directors.
+- b) The "Restated Statement of Profit and Loss" as set out in ANNEXURE II to this report, of the Company for the Year Ended on March 31, 2025; March 31, 2024 & March 31, 2023 is prepared by the Company and approved by the Board of Directors.
+These Restated Summary Statement of Profit and Loss have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in ANNEXURE IV to this Report. - c) The "Restated Statement of Cash Flow" as set out in ANNEXURE III to this report, of the Company for Year Ended on March 31, 2025; March 31, 2024 & March 31, 2023 is prepared by the Company and approved by the Board of Directors.
 These Statement of Cash Flow, as restated have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in ANNEXURE IV to this Report.

-We have also examined the following other financial information relating to the Company prepared by the Management and as approved by the Board of Directors of the Company and annexed to this report relating to the Company for the Year Ended on March 31, 2024, March 31, 2023 & March 31, 2022 proposed to be included in the Draft Prospectus / Prospectus ("Offer Document") for the proposed IPO.
+We have also examined the following other financial information relating to the Company prepared by the Management and as approved by the Board of Directors of the Company and annexed to this report relating to the Company for the Year Ended on March 31, 2025; March 31, 2024 & March 31, 2023 proposed to be included in the Prospectus ("Offer Document") for the proposed IPO.